exadel-inc/esl/README.md

 ## Overview

 Exadel Smart Library, or ESL for short, is a free web UI components library that reduces routine tasks and lets you efficiently create websites with multiple web components at hand.
 While looking for the best UI component library, keep in mind that it should be compatible with other libraries and frameworks.
 And ESL is!

 The UI component library allows you to access the toolkit full of reusable components.
 You can utilize these web components to complement projects or build your infrastructure from the ground up using ESL alone.
-Our web UI components library is accurate and you can easily work around styles to make your projects consistent.
+Our web UI components library is accurate, so the only thing you should focus on is applying styles to meet your project needs.

 ESL based just on Web API and ECMAScript 6 features which let our web UI components library work well across all modern browsers such as Firefox, Chrome, Safari, Opera, or Edge.
 ESL can